cockroachdb/docs/v2.1/create-a-file-server.md

 This is especially useful for:

-- Implementing a compatibility layer in front of custom or proprietary storage providers for which CockroachDB does not yet have native support
+- Implementing a compatibility layer in front of custom or proprietary storage providers for which CockroachDB does not yet have built-in support
 - Using on-premises storage

 ## HTTP export storage API